kdgregory/log4j-aws-appenders/docs/client.md

 that functionality?

-After spending time looking at the `AmazonWebServiceClient` implementation, I decided that this complexity would not be worthwhile.
-While the SDK client holds a connection for multiple requests, those connections (1) will be closed on their own, and (2) use a finalizer for the case where a client goes out of scope.
+After spending time looking at the `AmazonWebServiceClient` implementation, I decided this complexity would not be worthwhile.
+While the SDK client does use a connection for multiple requests, those connections (1) are closed when a timeout expires, and (2) use a finalizer for the case where a client goes out of scope.